 There are many things to do in Vik such as visiting Reynisfjara Beach.
 The black sand beach is beautiful to walk along and is flanked with impressive basalt columns.

-It’s a shame that many tourists who come to Iceland don’t take time to explore Reykjavik.
+It’s a shame that many tourists who come to Iceland don’t take the time to explore Reykjavik.